 Drug screening is highly subjective, meaning that if something is found, it will be up to the board members to decide what actions are to follow.

 If caught using a drug in one of these tests, the commission can decide whether it wants to take action or not.
 This is done on a case by case basis if the substance isn’t specifically listed on the list of banned substances.

 This is the same with most athletic commissions around the world.

-It’s highly recommended that you avoid Modafinil if competing in regulated sports.
+It’s highly recommended that you avoid modafinil if competing in professionally regulated sports.

 Earlier this year, the Electronic Sports League (ESL) have announced plans to start drug testing their players.

-It’s likely that they will be using a range of drug testing techniques depending on the scale and budget of the competition.
-It’s also likely that they will test specifically for Modafinil and other cognitive enhancing drugs like Adderall, Ritalin, and Dexedrine.
+It’s likely that they’ll be using a range of drug testing techniques depending on the scale and budget of the competition.
+It’s also expected that they will test specifically for modafinil and other cognitive enhancing drugs like Adderall, Ritalin, and Dexedrine.

-Drug testing among corporate and government workforces is very unlikely to ever test for Modafinil.
+Drug testing among corporate and government workforces are unlikely to ever test for modafinil.
 It just isn’t an issue in these industries, and it isn’t a common addition to any of the reagent or immunoassay drug tests available.

 Although the drug might come up on other tests like gas chromatography or mass spectronomy, this testing is far more expensive to be running on all employees.